DMDX Help.

 Image Loading time issues.

-If people require the fastest possible loading of bitmap displays for low ISIs (usually because they are using continuous running with an FMRI image sequence) they should convert their bitmaps to 256 color .BMP files, however they should still use a 16 bit display, or possibly a 24 bit display.
+is slow enough to require this degree of chicanery) if people required the fastest possible loading of bitmap displays for low ISIs (usually because they are using continuous running with an FMRI image sequence) they should convert their bitmaps to 256 color .BMP files, however they should still use a 16 bit display, or possibly a 24 bit display.
 Because the image is displayed on an RGB surface the fact that it's encoded as a 256 color

 palletized surface doesn't matter, no changing of colors to match a system palette occurs (some changing does occur as a 16 bit surface is 5 bits of red, 6 of green and 5 of blue whereas a 256 color palette has 6 of everything but that's trivial or if it does matter use a 24 bit display mode) and because each image is encoded separately the palette for the image can be super fudged by the conversion program to match the colors in the image and it's impressive what a bit of dithering will achieve.
 800x600 8 bit .BMPs load in 50ms on my test bed (preparation A times) vs. 150ms for 24 bit .BMPs vs. 300ms to 600ms for .JPGs.
 All have a preparation B time of about 40ms (the time to make a DMDX frame out of them once loaded into memory).